-Croatia: Electricity imports dependency should be decreased with new power plants, both RES and conventional31.
-August 2015. / SEE Energy News
+Croatia: Electricity imports dependency should be decreased with new power plants, both RES and conventional, SEE Energy News

 Croatia necessary needs own capacities from renewable energy sources, but also essential, basic facilities in thermal power plants.